RayBB/openlibrary-docs/Creating-Community-Lists.md

 1. An administrator may login to this account by going to: https://openlibrary.org/admin/people/booklists

+Note 1: These same instructions should work for your own personal account if you have a list of Open Library identifiers (olids) and want to test creating a list in bulk.

-Note: You must be logged in to Open Library in order to create or add to a list.
+Note 2: You must be logged in to Open Library in order to create or add to a list.

 2. Once logged in, a list must be created manually for at least 1 seed and given a "title" and a "description".